Growing Apple Trees in Pots | Apple Tree Care in a Container

 Average chilling hour requirements for apple tree varieties are around 800-1000 hours, and it can be less or more depending on the type you select.

 If you live in a mild winter climate, choose low-chill apple cultivars, and if you live in a harsh winter climate, choose high-chill apple varieties.
-This simple trick will improve the productivity of your apple tree growing in containers.
+This simple trick will improve the productivity of your apple tree.

 Choosing a Pot for the Apple Tree

-Don’t start planting apple trees in a too-large pot initially, as it will result in overwatering and excessive moisture in the growing medium because of the volume of soil and smaller root system, which is a big NO for the young plant.
+Don’t start planting apple trees in a too-large pot initially.
+The volume of soil and smaller root system will result in overwatering and excessive moisture in the growing medium, which is a big no for the young plant.

 A small standard-size pot (5-6 gallons) 10-12 inches deep and wide is great to start with.
-Gradually change the size of the container every year or two at the start of the growing season or when you identify that the plant is root-bound.
-You’ll find out if the plant is rootbound or not when it’ll stop growing or you see these rootbound symptoms.
+Gradually change the size of the container every year or two at the start of the growing season or when you identify that the plant is rootbound.
+You’ll find out if the plant is rootbound or not when it stops growing or you see these rootbound symptoms.

 Upgrade your pot in sequence by choosing one size bigger pot than the previous one each time.
 Once your apple tree in a pot reaches the desired height, stop changing the pots.
 A 20-25 gallon pot would be sufficient as a final one.
 After that, you’ll have to do regular pruning and root trimming from time to time to maintain it.